TRANSPORT &

 Located among the ruins of four Roman villas, The House of Dionysos, dating to the 2nd century A.D., features mythological themes in most of its mosaics.
 An extraordinary representation of a battle with the Minotaur in the House of Theseus; the House of Aeon, and the House of Orpheus complete the collection of Roman villas with incredibly well-preserved mosaics.

-We will then visit the Tombs of the Kings, the necropolis (cemetery) of Paphos, with open peristyle courts surrounded by burial chambers.
-This monumental Ptolemaic period complex of several tombs carved into the rock and decorated with columns dates from the fourth century BC.
+We will then visit the Tombs of the Kings, an underground necropolis (cemetery) of Paphos, with open peristyle courts surrounded by burial chambers.
+This monumental Ptolemaic period complex of several impressive tombs carved into the rock and decorated with columns dates from the fourth century BC.

-There will be free time at Limanaki area (old Harbor) to stroll around, buy souvenirs, or have a drink in one of the many bars of this small tourist port.
+There will be free time at Old Harbour (Limanaki), offering a mix of local crafts and international goods.
+There you may stroll around, shop for souvenirs, or have a drink in one of the many bars of this small tourist port.
 At the end of the excursion, return to Limassol port.

 Legend of Aphrodite